BillJr99/Ursinus-CS475-Spring2021/_pages/Activities/activity-transport.md

     - "To describe protocols for various levels of quality-of-service including UDP and TCP"
     - To explain how congestion managemnt is handled in a distributed and passive manner using TCP
     - "To differentiate between quality-of-service levels with different Transport Layer protocols"
-    - To define a sliding window protocol using TCP for efficient and in-order buffered communications
+    - "To define a sliding window protocol using TCP for efficient and in-order buffered communications"

   models:
     - model: |